-The specific objectives of the 2016 survey are listed below:
+The specific objectives of the 2017 survey are listed below:

 - 1. To conduct a standard underwater TV survey of Nephrops burrow densities on the Farn Deeps grounds, 55° 35' 54° 45' N and 1° 30' 0° 40' W, and to evaluate Nephrops abundance (110 stations). - 2.
-To conduct a seabed multibeam survey (at each TV survey station). - 3.
-To visit 20 additional TV stations, surveyed by NEIFCA as part of their annual autumn TV survey of inshore grounds, to compare burrow densities between early summer and autumn. - 4.
-To analyse the phytoplankton diversity using on line flow cytometry.
-This is a study which is required for the Work packages 3 and 4 of the H2020 EU project: Jerico-next and have for main deliverables the comparability of different automatic instruments on RV and the collaboration between countries for a harmonization of the assessment for phytoplankton.
+To visit 17 additional TV stations, surveyed by NEIFCA as part of their annual autumn TV survey of inshore grounds, to compare burrow densities between early summer and autumn.

-Figure 1 - Map showing the location of the surveyed area in the Function Unit 6 area (110 stations) and the 20 additional NEIFCA stations.
+Figure 1 - Map showing the location of the surveyed area in the Function Unit 6 area (110 stations) and the 15 additional NEIFCA stations.

-2. Material and Methods
+1. Material and Methods

-The 2016 North Sea Nephrops UWTV survey took place on RV Endeavour between 21st to 28th June.
+The 2017 North Sea Nephrops UWTV survey took place on RV Endeavour between 19th to 26th June.
 The departure and arrival port was Lowestoft.